Gitanjit/Emotion_detector_cv/README.md

 Fourth - Compile and train, now only left to compile and train the model .

-Prerequisites For The Project :
+## Prerequisites For The Project :
-Instructions to run the emotion detection app
+# Instructions to run the emotion detection app
-All the folders like the models, audio_files, images folders should be present as this script requires all those folders to run.
+-All the folders like the models, audio_files, images folders should be present as this -script requires all those folders to run.
-In the command prompt run:
+-In the command prompt run:
-streamlit run emotion_detection.py
+#streamlit run emotion_detection.py
-To understand this thoroughly you should have some basic knowledge of :
-- Python
-- OpenCV
-- Convolution Neural Network (CNN) and the various layers used to make it
-- Numpy
-- Tensorflow
-Libraries of python used in this project:
-- Numpy
-- Matplotlib
-- Pandas
-- OS
-- Sys
-- Gtts
-- PlaySound
-- Streamlit
-- Threading
-- OpenCV
-- Tensorflow / Keras
-Facial Emotion Recognition (AI Major Project)
-First - Import all libraries and modules that are needed in this project and describe all the values and variables which you have in dataset, i.e. - -- number of classes
--- size of the image
--- batch size and more.
-Second - Take the dataset which we have selected is fer2013 in kaggle with 7 classes namely - Angry, Disgust, Fear, Happy, Sad, Surprise and Neutral.
-The training set consists of a